Connecting with Generation X could make or break your healthcare marketing strategy.

-“Targeting Gen X at their current life stage is essential for marketing many health services,” says Dean Browell, PhD (pictured at left), principal with Feedback, a company that specializes in digital ethnography to help marketing professionals understand their customers in a way that goes beyond data.
-“Consider that this is the generation that will be caregivers for the massive, aging Baby Boom generation.”
+“Targeting Gen X at their current life stage is essential for marketing many health services,” says Dean Browell, PhD, principal with Feedback, a company that specializes in digital ethnography to help marketing professionals understand their customers in a way that goes beyond data.
+“Consider that this is the generation that will be caregivers for the massive, aging Baby Boomer generation.”

-To successfully connect with the Gen X cohort, Browell and Shoebridge—who have compiled their insights in a presentation aptly titled "Don't You Forget About Me"—recommend keeping these important rules of thumb in mind.
+To successfully connect with the Gen X cohort, Browell and Shoebridge—who have compiled their insights in a book aptly titled "Don't You Forget About Gen X"—recommend keeping these important rules of thumb in mind.

 “This is a generation that does not just buy what an expert sells them,” Browell says.
 “They want to see that other peers have validated the services.”